hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 This repository documents my journey of understanding, executing, analyzing, and documenting the block-level verification flow of the VSDSquadron SoC using both Standalone and Caravel-integrated verification environments.

 ---
+## What is VSDSquadron SoC?

+The **VSDSquadron SoC** is an educational RISC-V System-on-Chip platform developed by **VLSI System Design (VSD)** to help students and engineers learn modern SoC design, verification, firmware development, and hardware-software interaction.
+It is built around the **Caravel SoC framework** and incorporates the **VexRISC-V processor**, providing a complete environment for exploring open-source silicon design and verification workflows.

+The platform exposes several commonly used peripherals and interfaces such as:

+* VexRISC-V Processor
+* SPI Interface
+* UART Interface
+* SRAM and External Flash Memory
+* GPIO Interfaces
+* Housekeeping SPI (HKSPI)
+* PLL and System Control Blocks
+* USB-based Programming through FTDI

+These peripherals make the VSDSquadron SoC an ideal platform for learning how different hardware blocks interact within a complete SoC environment.

+## Why VSDSquadron SoC?

+Learning individual RTL blocks such as UARTs, FIFOs, FSMs, and SPI controllers is important, but real semiconductor products integrate hundreds of such blocks into a single chip.
+VSDSquadron bridges this gap by providing a realistic SoC environment where these components can be verified and validated together.

+The platform enables engineers to:

+* Understand SoC-level integration concepts.
+* Learn firmware-driven verification methodologies.
+* Execute standalone and system-level verification tests.
+* Analyze interactions between processor, memory, and peripherals.
+* Explore the complete RTL simulation and debugging workflow.
+* Gain practical exposure to open-source silicon development.

+## Relevance to Week-3 Activities

+During Week-3, the focus was on understanding and executing the verification infrastructure provided by the VSDSquadron SoC environment.
+Verification was performed at two levels:

+1. **Standalone Verification** – Individual blocks were tested independently to validate their functionality.
+2. **Caravel Integrated Verification** – The same peripherals were verified within the complete SoC environment to study real system interactions.

+Through these activities, I gained hands-on experience with firmware compilation, RTL simulation, waveform generation, debugging, PASS/FAIL analysis, and SoC verification methodologies.
+This provided valuable insight into how modern semiconductor companies validate functional correctness before proceeding to later implementation stages such as synthesis, physical design, and tapeout.

+---

 ## Phase 1: Standalone SPI Master Verification